martanunez/LA_flattening/README.md

 ```
 source activate vmtk_env
 ```
-2. You can also build VMTK from source for example if you wish to use a specific VTK version.
-Instructions to do so can be found [here.](http://www.vmtk.org/download/)
+2. You can also build VMTK from source if you wish, for example, to use a specific VTK version.
+Instructions can be found [here.](http://www.vmtk.org/download/)

 ## Instructions
 Clone the repository: